SRGSSR/pillarbox-apple/Sources/Player/Player.docc/PillarboxPlayer.md

 ## Overview

-> Warning: PillarboxPlayer APIs are designed for use exclusively on the main thread.
-Invoking these APIs from background threads is unsupported and may result in unpredictable behavior.

 The PillarboxPlayer framework offers a comprehensive suite of tools to seamlessly integrate advanced audiovisual media capabilities into your app:

 - Easily play content using a ``Player`` and display it in the standard AVKit user interface with ``SystemVideoView``, or create a fully custom user interface starting with a simple ``VideoView``.